-- Mexico have won the tournament more than any other nation, also picking up more points than any other country during the competition’s existence
+- Mexico have won the tournament more than any other nation (12 titles), also picking up more points than any other country during the competition’s existence (276 points).

 - Since 2002, the CONCACAF Gold Cup has featured an official song.
 These are not necessarily songs about football, but more pop songs like Shania Twain’s ‘That Don’t Impress Me Much’ that have been associated with the tournament

-- There are a number of nations that have yet to qualify for the Gold Cup, including Montserrat, Sint Maarten, Aruba and Suriname
+- There are a number of nations that have yet to qualify for the Gold Cup, including Montserrat, Sint Maarten and Aruba

 - The United States have hosted significantly more Gold Cups than any other country